Sell or Move Out Before or During Condo Conversion?

 Early Sale or Move-Out Under the Conversion Lotto System

-The third method for qualifying a building for owner-occupancy is winning the conversion lottery.
-Although the lottery has been suspended during the Expedited Conversion Program, it is scheduled to return 2013, 2014 or 2015.
+The second method for qualifying a building for owner-occupancy is winning the conversion lottery.
+Although the lottery has been suspended during the Expedited Conversion Program, it is scheduled to return in 2024, 2025 or 2026.
 The owner-occupancy requirement for the lottery system is that all-but-one of the units “have been occupied continuously by the applicant owners of record as their principal place of residence for three years prior to the date of registration for the lottery”.
 A natural reading of this law would be that the owner-occupants could move out or sell before the lottery drawing, between the drawing and submitting an application, or any time after applying.
 This interpretation was confirmed in an email written by the then-supervisor of conversion processing in 2005, which stated: “Lottery winning buildings could be sold even before an application was submitted, so long as the buyer could show, when he/she applied, that the building qualified for conversion as of the lottery registration date.”
 In the experience of our office, this rule was followed by DPW through the 2013 lottery; however, in recent telephone communication with the current head of conversion processing, this policy was denied, and it is unclear what rule will be followed when the lottery system resumes.

 Our Advice For Early Move Out or Sale